johnchourajr/john.design/src/mdx/journal/posts/2016-11-25-sedona-trip.md

 ---
-template: "journalPostTemplate"
+template: 'journalPostTemplate'
-slug: "/journal/sedona-trip"
+slug: '/journal/sedona-trip'
-date: "2016-11-25"
+date: '2016-11-25'
 title: Sedona Trip
 cover: /journal-img/Sedona-New-sm-1.jpg
+thumb: /journal-img/Sedona-New-sm-1.jpg
 Tags:
   - Life
   - Photos
 ---

 ## My wife and I took a little vacation to Sedona, AZ, and here are some of our favorite photos from the trip.
 Enjoy.